mghotbi/DspikeIn/README.md

 ## Using QIIME2 Plugin for GCN Normalization

-To normalize your data by gene copy number (GCN) using the QIIME2 plugin, follow the steps below.
-For more information, visit the q2-gcn-norm GitHub repository (https://github.com/Jiung-Wen/q2-gcn-norm).
+# To normalize data by gene copy number (GCN) using the QIIME2 plugin, follow the steps below.
+# For more information, visit the q2-gcn-norm GitHub repository (https://github.com/Jiung-Wen/q2-gcn-norm).

 ### Command